2014-2017 Yoke

 What shock can I use?

-The most common options are the Fox Float and Rockshox SIDLuxe but as long as the shock is a single can 210x55mm you are okay to choose whatever your personal preference is.
+The most common options are the Fox Float and Rock Shox Deluxe but as long as the shock is a single can 210X55mm or 210X50mm you are okay to choose whatever your personal preference is.
 It is also worth asking your local shop that will service the shock if they have a preference.

 What stroke length shock should I use?

-The stock bike uses a 53mm stroke so the most common option is to increase to a 55mm stroke for an additional 8mm of travel with no noticeable decrease in pedaling performance.
+The stock bike uses a 51mm stroke so the most common option is to increase to a 55mm stroke for an additional 8mm of travel with no noticeable decrease in pedaling performance.
+Or go with a 50mm stroke and keep it closer to stock at 98mm of travel.

 What hardware do I need to install the yoke?